This Function is used to create a VPC in xpose using the output from the

 Additional options to control the look and feel of the

-.
-See See plot
+PI.mirror.
+See See plot for more

 details.